redhat-developer/intellij-openshift-connector/README.md

 #### Actions for a locally created component

-* `Start dev mode` - Push the local component in the Cluster inside the project/namespace in dev mode.
+* `Start dev on Cluster` - Push the local component in the cluster inside the project/namespace in dev mode.
+* `Start dev on Podman` - Push the local component in local Podman in dev mode.

 #### Actions for a pushed component (Dev/Debug)

-* `Stop dev mode` - Stop the dev mode and delete the component from the cluster.
+* `Stop dev on Cluster` - Stop the dev mode and delete the component from the cluster.
+* `Stop dev on Podman` - Stop the dev mode and delete the component from Podman.
 * `Debug` - Connect a local debugger to the Component.
 See the [wiki](https://github.com/redhat-developer/intellij-openshift-connector/wiki/How-to-debug-a-component) page for more details.
 * `Show Log` - Retrieve the log for the given Component.
 * `Follow Log` - Follow logs for the given Component.